Shopify/liquid/filters/divided_by.md

 title: divided_by
 ---

-Divides a number by its argument.
+Divides a number by the specified number.

 The result is rounded down to the nearest integer (that is, the [floor](/filters/floor)).